IIFA 2019 Inside Pics & Videos: Katrina Kaif's Sizzling Act; Salman Khan-Ranveer Singh Get Goofy!

 Dance Like There's No Tomorrow

-The 'Simmba' actress made her debut on the IIFA stage and wooed all with his charm.
+The 'Simmba' actress made her debut on the IIFA stage and wooed all with her charm.

 Blazing Act